 How Much ALA Per Day Do You Need?

-The National Academy of Medicine, NAM, (formerly known as Institute of Medicine; IOM) recommends consuming omega-3 fatty acids from various sources, including tofu, walnuts, flaxseeds and their oils.5
+The National Academy of Medicine, NAM, (formerly known as Institute of Medicine; IOM) recommends consuming omega-3 fatty acids from various sources, including walnuts, flaxseeds, and their oils, and tofu.

 Large population-based studies suggest that consuming both plant and marine sources of omega-3 fatty acids help support a healthy heart.† Flaxseed and its oil, whether through your diet or as a supplement, is a great way to get the recommended amount of the essential omega-3 fatty acid ALA.
 Try Nature Made Flaxseed Oil 1000 mg, made with organic flaxseed oil.